 All buildings are equipped with fire alarm systems.
 For your safety, whenever the fire alarm sounds, evacuate the building immediately.
 Fire alarm pull stations are located near the exits.
 Never use the elevators during a fire alarm.
 Treat all alarms as the real thing - assume nothing!

-Fist Year Programming and Leadership Development (FYP &LD)
+First Year Programs and Leadership Development (FYP & LD)

 The Help Desk is a resource for you to use when you have a problem with computers or telephones at Marist.
 The Help Desk is open from 8:30 AM to 5:00 PM, Monday through Friday, to help students with Marist accounts, networks and systems.
 It is the focal point for all questions or issues with Marist’s Information Technology Department.
 You can drop by the Help Desk in Donnelly Hall or call Ext.
 HELP (4357).